 Entrepreneurs: Emily Miller, Kim Jung and Keith Alaniz

 Rumi Spice is a saffron import company founded by U.S. Army veterans.
-It started with the 2015 Kickstarter campaign, which raised over $30,000.
+A Kickstarter campaign that started in 2015, raised over $30,000.

-Their community provided job opportunities for over 3,750 women in Afghanistan.
-Rumi Spice is focused on sustainability and taking care of the Afghan people.
+Over 3,750 women in Afghanistan are provided with job opportunities throughout their community.
+Sustainability and taking care of the Afghan people are the main priorities of the Rumi Spice.
 Hand-harvested by women and men in the mountain villages helps to provide economic development through the creation of additional agricultural jobs.

 |$500,000 for 10%||NO DEAL||NO SHARK|